ranjeetsohanpal/co2_emissions_analysis/README.md

 ## 🔍 Key Insights
 - Emissions have grown steadily since the 1980s, with sharp increases in Asia.
-- **Asia** dominates global emissions, led by China and India, while **North America** has the highest per capita emissions.
+- **Asia** dominates global emissions driven by rapid industrialization in India and China.
-- Countries like **Qatar** consistently appear as top per capita emitters, while smaller island nations often have the lowest.
+- Countries like **Qatar** consistently appear as top per capita emitters particularly due to extraction of crude oil, while smaller island nations like Marshall Islands often have the lowest.
+- Countries such as China, US, India, Russia and Brazil contributed to nearly 60% of the total emissions in 2022 highlighting unequal distribution of responsibility.
 - The scatter plot shows that **higher GDP per capita generally correlates with higher emissions**, but some wealthy nations (e.g., in Europe) are starting to decouple economic growth from emissions.

----

-## 🛠️ Features Demonstrated
-- Data cleaning and transformation (Power Query).
-- DAX measures for KPIs (Top N, per capita metrics, ranking, dynamic filtering).
-- Interactive storytelling with slicers and tooltips.
-- Use of advanced visuals: trend lines, conditional formatting, scatter plots.
-- Comparative analysis: **Total vs. Per Capita vs. GDP-adjusted emissions**.

 ---